MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/what-biztalk-accelerator-for-rosettanet-adds-to-biztalk-server.md

 ---
 description: "Learn more about: What BizTalk Accelerator for RosettaNet Adds to BizTalk Server"
-title: "What BizTalk Accelerator for RosettaNet Adds to BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "What BizTalk Accelerator for RosettaNet Adds to BizTalk Server" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "BizTalk Server, BizTalk Accelerator for RosettaNet"
-  - "BizTalk Accelerator for RosettaNet, BizTalk Server" ms.assetid: 614bde3f-c306-4467-9b02-d08157fb4cf3
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # What BizTalk Accelerator for RosettaNet Adds to BizTalk Server
 Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] builds a Microsoft BizTalk Server integration system into a RosettaNet-compliant integration system.
 It adds everything you must have to implement a RosettaNet-compliant solution.